TOPIC -

 Hey vic,I,m going to give your supersoil recipe a try and was wondering

-what the purpose of letting the mix sit 1-2 weeks before using.Would it
+what the purpose of letting the mix sit 1-2 weeks before using.Would it burn

 the plants if they were transplanted sooner than a week.Also would you